ethereum/hive/docs/client.md

 The simulator may customize client start by placing these files into the client container:

 - `/genesis.json` contains the JSON specification of the Ethereum genesis state in the format used by Geth.
-This is mandatory, i.e. `genesis.json` will always be present.
+This file is mandatory.
 It is the responsibility of the client container to translate the Geth genesis format into a configuration appropriate for the specific client implementation.
 This translation is usually done using a jq script.
 See the [openethereum genesis translator][oe-genesis-jq], for example.
  * `/chain.rlp` contains RLP-encoded blocks to import before startup.
 The client should start even if the blocks are invalid.
  * `/blocks/` directory containg `.rlp` files.
 The client should import these blocks in